krischer/LASIF/doc/index.rst

 Download Helpers
 ----------------

-SES3DPy comes with a collection of scripts that help downloading waveform and station data from the IRIS and ArcLink services.
+FWIW comes with a collection of scripts that help downloading waveform and station data from the IRIS and ArcLink services.
 Waveform data will always be downloaded as MiniSEED.
 Station data will, due to the different products of the dataservices, either be downloaded as StationXML (IRIS) or dataless SEED.